Prison of peoples: Soviet historiography

 Soviet historians traditionally criticized tsarist policies, which included some usage of the phrase "prison of the peoples" after Lenin.
-On the other hand, historians have debated how much Stalin was willing to acknowledge the existence of Lenin's and Pokrovsky's "prison of the peoples" idea.
-The "Observations" were a set of messages sent in August 1934 to Soviet editors providing an official interpretation of history of the USSR, which became public with their publication to state organ Pravda in January 1936.
-The contents of these "Observations" have sometimes been seen by historians as a Stalinist willingness to acknowledge Lenin's observation.
-However, historian David Brandenberger disagreed based on the context and time of the original private publications earlier in 1934.
-In July 1934, Stalin sent a letter to the Soviet Politburo, arguing that Tsarist Russia should not be specifically criticized, because all European countries had been reactionary in the nineteenth century, rather than the Russian Empire alone.
-In light of Stalin's narrowing of the historiography, Brandenberger argued the important takeaway from "Observations" is not that they included the phrase "tsarism—prison of the peoples", but rather that they replaced the word "Russia" in an earlier turn of phrase with "tsarism" to narrow the target of critique to a form of government.
-While Stalin used some remaining rubric of internationalism, this shift served a more "pragmatic" interpretation of history, from the Soviet Kremlin's perspective, that began to reuse more elements of nationalism.
+On the other hand, historians have debated how much Joseph Stalin was willing to acknowledge the existence of Lenin's and Pokrovsky's "prison of the peoples" idea.
+The "Observations" were a set of messages sent in August 1934 to Soviet editors providing an official interpretation of history of the Soviet Union, which became public with their publication to state organ Pravda in January 1936.
+The contents of the "Observations" have sometimes been seen by historians as a Stalinist willingness to acknowledge Lenin's observation.
+However, the historian David Brandenberger disagreed because of the context and time of the original private publications earlier in 1934.
+In July 1934, Stalin sent a letter to the Soviet Politburo that argued that Tsarist Russia should not be specifically criticized because all other European countries had also been reactionary in the 19th century.
+In the light of Stalin's narrowing of the historiography, Brandenberger argued the important takeaway from "Observations" is not that they included the phrase "tsarism—prison of the peoples" but that they replaced the word "Russia" in an earlier turn of phrase with "tsarism" to narrow the target of critique to a form of government.
+While Stalin used some remaining rubric of internationalism, this shift served a more "pragmatic" interpretation of history, from the Soviet Kremlin's perspective, which began to reuse more elements of Russian nationalism.

-In January 1936, another history textbook commission was launched, this chaired by Andrei Zhdanov and including a number of top Communist Party functionaries, including Nikolai Bukharin, Karl Radek, Yakov Yakovlev, and Karl Bauman, among others.
-In conjunction with the work of this commission, Bukharin authored a lengthy critique of Pokrovsky and his methodology, accusing the deceased historian of mechanistic adherence to abstract sociological formulas, failure to properly understand and apply the dialectic method, and a tendency to depict history as a crudely universal process.
+In January 1936, another history textbook commission was launched, chaired by Andrei Zhdanov and including a number of top Communist Party functionaries, including Nikolai Bukharin, Karl Radek, Yakov Yakovlev and Karl Bauman,.
+In conjunction with the work of the bew commission, Bukharin authored a lengthy critique of Pokrovsky and his methodology that accused the deceased historian of mechanistic adherence to abstract sociological formulas, failure to understand and apply the dialectic method properly and a tendency to depict history as a crudely universal process.
 The Zhdanov Commission, in consultation with Stalin, issued an influential communique which categorized historians of the Pokrovsky school as conduits of harmful ideas that were at root "anti-Marxist, anti-Leninist, essentially liquidatorist, and anti-scientific."

-Pokrovsky's criticism of the old regime as a "prison of peoples" and "international gendarme" was henceforth deemed to be anti-patriotic "national nihilism" and a new Russian nationalist historical orthodoxy was established.
-This new official orthodoxy remained in place for the duration of Stalin's life and to some extent until the USSR's collapse.
+Pokrovsky's criticism of the old regime as a "prison of peoples" and "international gendarme" was henceforth deemed to be anti-patriotic "national nihilism," and a new Russian nationalist historical orthodoxy was established.
+The new official orthodoxy remained in place for the duration of Stalin's life and to some extent until the end of the Soviet Union.

-Ukrainian Insurgent Army propaganda poster depicting the USSR as a "prison of peoples".
+Ukrainian Insurgent Army propaganda poster depicting the Soviet Union as a "prison of peoples".

-Some historians evaluating the Soviet Union as a colonial empire, applied the "prison of nations" idea to the USSR.
+Some historians evaluating the Soviet Union as a colonial Soviet Empire apply the "prison of nations" idea to the Soviets.
 Thomas Winderl wrote: "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."